 First up, congratulations!
 Your company is doing well and now you need more hands on deck.
 Maybe you've hired someone full time or maybe you have a smaller team of freelancers / contractors who work on a more as needed basis.
 Whatever the situation, you're suddenly thrown into the position of 'Manager'.

-In this new series on Growing your Team will focus on tips and potential pitfalls for first time managers.
+This new series on Growing Your Team will help you build a useful toolkit - this first instalment will focus on tips and potential pitfalls for first time managers.

 You might have some management experience from a previous role, or you might have gone straight into startup life and have very little.
 Regardless, I'm sure you'll have a lot of ideas about what you DON'T want to be like as a manager.
 We've all seen The Office, right?